PiotrIT2015/Cisco/README.md

 # postfix
 In this file I showed how to configure a mail server.

+# proxy
+In this file I showed how to configure Windows and Ubuntu LTS.
+I need it to set up 'OS-WW-P'['SecureOS'].

 # vlan
 In this file I showed how to configure a virtual network which contain VM and other network device with Cisco Packet Tracer.